wur-bioinformatics/introduction-to-bioinformatics/week2.md

 :::::{admonition} _Assignment I: Protein sequence BLAST of Vps36 (30 minutes)_

-Finding homologs of proteins is a common task in biology, since the presence of homologs can tell us something about the function of the protein and in which other species it can be found. \
+Finding homologs of proteins is a common task in biology, since the presence of homologs can tell us something about the function of the protein and in which other species it can be found.
-Thus, we first practise finding homologs. \
+Thus, we first practise finding homologs.
-We want to find homologs of the yeast protein Vps36, the Vacuolar protein-sorting-associated protein 36. \
+We want to find homologs of the yeast protein Vps36, the Vacuolar protein-sorting-associated protein 36.
-To this end, we search in two different databases and compare the results. \
+To this end, we search in two different databases and compare the results.
-  a.
-Retrieve the protein sequence of Vps36p from the yeast S. cerevisiae (NP_013521.3) from NCBI in fasta format.
+1. Retrieve the protein sequence of Vps36p from the yeast S. cerevisiae (NP_013521.3) from NCBI in fasta format.
 (Note: you can download it into a file or leave the tab open and use copy/paste).
 What does the fasta format look like?
-I.e. how is the sequence and the additional information (name) of the sequence stored? \
+I.e. how is the sequence and the additional information (name) of the sequence stored?
-  b.
-We want to identify similar proteins in the swissprot database using the National Center for Biotechnology Information (NCBI) BLAST program.
+2. We want to identify similar proteins in the swissprot database using the National Center for Biotechnology Information (NCBI) BLAST program.
 Go to the website of the [NCBI](https://www.ncbi.nlm.nih.gov).
 On the right sight of the webpage, you find a direct link to BLAST.
 Next, you need to decide which search strategy would be appropriate to search a protein database (swissprot) with a protein sequence as a query (if you are not sure anymore, look at {numref}`blast_types`).
 Click on the appropriate search strategy.
 Enter the sequence into the query box, select UniProtKb/Swissprot as the database you want to search, and make sure you have the correct algorithm selected.
-Finally, click on the ‘BLAST’ button to perform the search. \
+Finally, click on the ‘BLAST’ button to perform the search.
-  c.
-Have a look at the result page of your search.
-Where can you find information about your query, an overview of the database hits obtained, the distribution of these hits on along your query sequences, and the alignments between the query and each individual database sequence? \
+3. Have a look at the result page of your search.
+Where can you find information about your query, an overview of the database hits obtained, the distribution of these hits on along your query sequences, and the alignments between the query and each individual database sequence?
-  d.
-In which organisms do you find similar sequences?
-Which of the hits do you consider as homologs? \
+4. In which organisms do you find similar sequences?
+Which of the hits do you consider as homologs?
-  e.
-What is the interpretation of an e-value?
+5. What is the interpretation of an e-value?
 What does an e-value of 0.0 suggest? \
-  f.
-The NCBI blast service is an important bioinformatics tool, that you should practice.
+6. The NCBI blast service is an important bioinformatics tool, that you should practice.
 However, we have experienced that high usage from one location at the same time (like during BIF20306 practicals) results in a delayed response of the web service.
 To mitigate long waiting times, we set up a [server](http://bioinformatics.nl/blast) with the most important NCBI blast functionalities.
 Run the previous search also with this server and look at the results.
 Note that with the run url you will also be able to retrieve the results later.
-Preferably, do all the following blast exercises in Assignments I and II with this server. \
+Preferably, do all the following blast exercises in Assignments I and II with this server.
-  g.
-Next, we want to find more homologous sequences; thus we search in the RefSeq protein database (Blast database refseq_protein).
+7. Next, we want to find more homologous sequences; thus we search in the RefSeq protein database (Blast database refseq_protein).
 How many hits do you find?
 Look at the last hit, do you think that all similar sequences in that database have been found? **Note**: We still need the results in Swissprot.
-Save the urls, so you can retrieve them later or leave these results open and perform the new search in a new browser window or tab. \
+Save the urls, so you can retrieve them later or leave these results open and perform the new search in a new browser window or tab.
-  h.
-Perform the same search as in question g., but now allow for finding a larger number of hits (Change Max target sequences under Algorithm parameters to the maximum available).
+8. Perform the same search as in question g., but now allow for finding a larger number of hits (Change Max target sequences under Algorithm parameters to the maximum available).
 How many hits do you find?
-Would you consider all of them as homologous to the yeast Vps36? \
+Would you consider all of them as homologous to the yeast Vps36?
-  i.
-Go back to the Swissprot results and look at the first hit that is not the query sequence itself.
+9. Go back to the Swissprot results and look at the first hit that is not the query sequence itself.
 Compare the blast results (score, query coverage, e-value, percent identity, alignment length) to the hit of the same species found in RefSeq.
 What do you observe?
 :::::

 :::{dropdown} Assignment I answers
 :class-container: answers
 :open:
-a.
-Fasta label always starts with a `>`.
+1. Fasta label always starts with a `>`.
 The protein/nucleotide sequence follows in the coming lines; see also [Blast documentation](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=BlastHelp).
 ```{image} images/Week2/assignment_1a_fasta.png
 :alt: Fasta format.
 :align: center
 :width: 100%
 :name: assignment_1a_fasta
 ```
-b.
+2.
 ```{image} images/Week2/assignment_1b_blastp.png
 :alt: Blastp search.
 :align: center
 :width: 100%
 :name: assignment_1b_blastp
 ```
-c.
-The information is displayed in the browser, under different tabs (Descriptions, Graphic Summary, Alignments, and Taxonomy). \
+3. The information is displayed in the browser, under different tabs (Descriptions, Graphic Summary, Alignments, and Taxonomy).
-d.
-Two hits are found in two different yeast species.
+4. Two hits are found in two different yeast species.
 They both have low e-values and match over the whole length, but one has also low identity.
 ```{image} images/Week2/assignment_1d_hits.png
 :alt: Top hits.
 :align: center
 :width: 100%
 :name: assignment_1d_hits
 ```
-e.
-The E-value represents the number of alignments with a score of at least S that would be expected by chance alone in searching a complete database of n sequences.
+5. The E-value represents the number of alignments with a score of at least S that would be expected by chance alone in searching a complete database of n sequences.
 The E-value is used to order the BLAST results.
 A low E-value indicates that a hit is significant.
-An E-value of 0.0 means 0 sequences are expected to match with this score (or higher), so this indicates a highly significant hit. \
+An E-value of 0.0 means 0 sequences are expected to match with this score (or higher), so this indicates a highly significant hit.
-f.
-We perform another search in swissprot.
+6. We perform another search in swissprot.
 ```{image} images/Week2/assignment_1f_server.png
 :alt: Bioinformatics server blast search.
 :align: center